How to Write a Resume

 - Hobbies and Interests

-For headings and subtitles, increase your font size about 4-6 pts larger than your body text.
-For section titles, you might consider using bolding, underlining, or capitalization to provide even more visual emphasis.
+For headings and subtitles, increase the font size about 4-6 pts larger than your body text.
+For section titles, consider using bolding, underlining, or capitalization to provide even more visual emphasis.

-Setting your margins correctly is crucial to presenting an organized and readable document to potential employers.
+Setting your margins correctly is crucial to presenting an organized and readable resume to potential employers.

-Microsoft Word's default page margins are 1 inch, which is typically the standard margin size for resumes.
-However, if you need a little more room, you can move your margins within a range of 0.5-1 inch.
-For example, you could drop your top and bottom margins to 0.5 inches and your left and right margins to 0.75 inches.
+Microsoft Word's default page margins are 1 inch — the standard margin size for resumes.
+If you need a little more room, however, you can move your margins within a range of 0.5-1 inch.
+For instance, you could drop your top and bottom margins to 0.5 inches and your left and right margins to 0.75 inches.

-In order to make your resume more accessible, you'll need to align your content effectively.
-In most cases, you'll align the bulk of your resume to the left, including your contact information, as people's eyes naturally move from left to right when reading in English.
+Making your college student resume easily accessible means aligning your content in an effective manner.
+In most cases, you'll left-align the bulk of your resume, including your contact information, as people's eyes naturally move from left to right when reading in English.

 Use bold, italics, and caps to draw a hiring manager's attention to important information on your resume — but don't go overboard.
 The key here is to choose what to emphasize wisely.

-If you're a recent college graduate with some internship experience, you may decide to bold the names of the companies you interned at rather than your job titles.
-However, if you believe your titles better convey your qualifications for the position, you could switch this around.
+If you're a recent college graduate with some internship experience, you might decide to bold the names of the companies you interned at rather than your job titles.
+If, however, you believe your titles better convey your qualifications for the position, you could do the opposite.

-You might also want to bold your college degree or your school's name depending on what you want to draw more attention to.
+You might also bold your college degree or your school's name depending on what you want to draw more attention to.

-Whatever the case, a good rule of thumb is to use bold to draw attention to important titles, and use italics for secondary information relating to the bolded titles.
+A good rule of thumb is to use bold to emphasize important titles and italics for secondary information relating to the bolded titles.
 Caps should generally only be used for your name and section headings.

 How to Write a Resume Header